LIV Golf: Organization

-Format
+On 15 January 2025, it was announced that Scott O'Neil would replace Greg Norman as CEO, effective on that day.
+Norman's contract with LIV Golf, however, continued until August 2025, after which he had no remaining formal duties.
+In September 2025, he confirmed that he was stepping away from the organization entirely, ending his four-year association with the league since its launch in 2021.

+League structure

-The inaugural season of the LIV Golf Invitational Series features eight 54-hole no-cut stroke play tournaments and a final Team Championship, set to be a "seeded four-day, four-round, match play knock-out" event held at Trump National Doral Miami in October 2022.
+The inaugural season of the LIV Golf Invitational Series featured eight 54-hole no-cut stroke play tournaments and a final Team Championship, set to be a "seeded four-day, four-round, match play knock-out" event held at Trump National Doral Miami in October 2022.

 In June 2022, it was reported that LIV Golf would evolve the following year into a league format with a 14-event schedule and 48 contracted players.
 On 27 July 2022, Norman announced that LIV Golf would implement a promotion and relegation system, featuring a rankings list and a four-player relegation out of the 48 contracted players.
 The league has a prize fund of $405 million.
-Its events are scheduled to avoid competing with PGA Tour majors and international team events.
+Its events are scheduled to avoid conflicting with major championships, the PGA Tour's premier tournaments, and international team events.